 At other times we have to deal with corrupt data that is given to us in the form of a plain legacy ASCII text file.
 When that is the case, we may have to use a text editor to manipulate the text until we can extract columns of data.
 In the worst case scenario, a text editor with the ability to record and playback keyboard macros (we like TextPad), and our CSV Editor program, and an hour or more of painful manual labor may be required to get a large data set into a useable format.
 This is why we consider CSV Editor to be a utility program.
-The CSV Editor program contains over 175 functions for examining, editing, clearing, comparing, copying, converting, de-interlacing, deleting, differencing, duplicating, encoding, exchanging, exporting, filling, filtering, formatting, ranging, randomizing, replacing, replacing, re-shaping, rotating, scrambling, searching, selecting, sorting, splitting, transforming, unioning, testing for uniqueness, and validating data.
+The CSV Editor program contains over 175 functions for examining, clearing, comparing, copying, converting, decrypting, de-interlacing, deleting, differencing, duplicating, encoding, encrypting, exchanging, exporting, filling, filtering, formatting, generating, hashing, importing, interlacing, inserting, intersecting, launching, matching, moving, pasting, ranging, randomizing, replacing, replicating, re-shaping, rotating, scrambling, searching, selecting, sorting, splitting, unioning, testing for uniqueness, and validating data.
 Whew!